emard/ulx3s-bin/README.md

 Start websvf in open AP mode:
 Unplug USB, while keeping BTN0 pressed, plug USB.
-After blue LED blinks once shortly release BTN0.
+After blue LED blinks once (lit for 0.5 seconds), release BTN0.

 Connect to the AP (SSID:websvf), with firefox browser open page 192.168.4.1 and from there SVF files can be uploaded directly to FPGA.